Vietnam

 How To Travel To Vietnam

-Vietnam has a wide range of transportation options, including motorcycle journeys, flying from point to point, or taking the overland routes of trains and buses.
-Planes are the fastest way to cross the country, with flights connecting the two largest cities, Hanoi and HCMC, with major cities such as Da Nang, Hai Phong, Can Tho, Hue, Nha Trang, Da Lat, Phu Quoc.
-Trains are the most convenient means to travel by land in Vietnam.
+Vietnam has a bevy of options for getting around, from motorcycles to planes to overland trains and buses.
+The fastest way to get across the country is by plane and flights connect Hanoi and HCMC with other major cities like Da Nang, Hai Phong, Can Tho, Hue, Nha Trang, Da Lat and Phu Quoc.
+However, the most practical method for land travel in Vietnam is by train.

-The Reunification Express is a railway line that connects Hanoi and Ho Chi Minh City and was constructed by the French in 1936.
-It lasts 36 hours and includes stops in Hue, Danang, Nha Trang, and Phan Thiet.
-Five Reunification Express services operate daily from both Hanoi and Ho Chi Minh City.
-There are four types of seats to choose from: hard seats, soft seats, hard sleepers, and soft sleepers.
+The Reunification Express is the railway line linking Hanoi and Ho Chi Minh City built by the French in 1936.
+It takes 36 hours with stops at Hue, Danang, Nha Trang and Phan Thiet.
+Five daily services of Reunification Express run from both Hanoi and Ho Chi Minh City.
+There are four seat types: hard seats (D2), soft seats with air-con (A2), hard sleepers with air-con (B2) and soft sleepers with air-con (A1).

-The 110cc motorbike is the favored means of transportation for the Vietnamese population, and foreigners are not permitted to ride motorcycles unless they have a temporary Vietnamese motorbike licence or an international licence valid in their home country.
-Cyclo-pedicabs are still popular, especially in picturesque and less crowded towns like Hue.
-However, they are often more expensive than motorbikes for the same distance.
+For Vietnamese people their favored mean of transportation is 110cc motorbikes; foreigners can’t ride motorcycles unless they have a temporary Vietnamese motorbike licence or an international licence valid in their home country.
+Cyclo-pedicabs are still popular especially in good-looking small towns such as Hue which are less crowded but often more expensive than motorbikes for the same distance.

 How To Travel Around Vietnam

-There are lots of taxis, buses, and cyclos in towns, and cycling is sometimes an enticing choice in the countryside.
-Flights are the fastest way to cross this long country.
-The flight from Hanoi to HCMC takes only about 2 hours.
-Numerous flights connect the two largest cities, Hanoi and HCMC, with major cities such as Da Nang, Hai Phong, Can Tho, Hue, Nha Trang, Da Lat, Phu Quoc.
+Some towns have many taxis, buses and cyclos while cycling is sometimes tempting in the countryside.
+The quickest means of travelling across this long country is a flight.
+It takes two hours at most from Hanoi to HCMC by plane.
+Numerous flights connect Vietnam’s two largest cities – Hanoi and HCMC to such large cities as Da Nang, Hai Phong, Can Tho, Hue, Nha Trang, Da Lat or Phu Quoc.

 Destinations in Vietnam